-Disputes over personal financial matters often arise and require the assistance of professionals to resolve the matter.
-It is often appropriate to engage solicitors to assist with these matters.
-However, sometimes the disputes do not necessarily relate to legal issues or the resolution process focuses on who’s right and wrong and ignores the “big picture” factors.
-The stress, time away from your business or job, and legal costs can outweigh the potential benefits of winning.
-In other cases, even if you do win the unsuccessful party may not have the ability to pay.
+Disputes over business financial matters often arise and require the assistance of professionals to resolve the matter.
+It is often appropriate to engage solicitors to assist with these matters, however the costs can sometimes outweigh the benefits or financial advisers may be required.

-What types of personal disputes can financial dispute resolution help solve?
+What types of disputes can financial dispute resolution help solve?